AndreasHeger/CGATReport/doc/GalleryStatus.rst

 status
 ======

-:class:`SphinxReportPlugins.Renderer.Status` outputs a concise table that aggregates a various quality control indices and illustrates them with icons:
+:class:`CGATReportPlugins.Renderer.Status` outputs a concise table that aggregates a various quality control indices and illustrates them with icons: